-- Unexplained absence [no contact/written communication from parents/carer] - An unacceptable reason for absence is provided. - School has previously informed the parent that absence will not be authorised without official medical documentation and none has been provided.
+- Unexplained absence [no contact/written communication from parents/carer] - Being in school but not attending a lesson - An unacceptable reason for absence is provided. - School has previously informed the parent that absence will not be authorised without official medical documentation and none has been provided.

-175 NON SCHOOL DAYS A YEAR

-175 days to spend on family time, visits, holidays, shopping, and other appointments

-190 SCHOOL DAYS IN EACH YEAR

-0 days absence 190 days for education 10 days absence 180 Days of Education 19 days absence 171 Days of Education 29 days absence 161 Days of Education 38 days absence 152 Days of Education 47 days absence 143 Days of Education

-100% 95% 90% 85% 80% 75%

-Good Worrying Serious Concern

-Best chances of Less chance of success Not fair on your
+175 NON SCHOOL DAYS A YEAR 175 days to spend on family time, visits, holidays, shopping and other appointments 190 SCHOOL DAYS IN EACH YEAR 0 days absence 190 days for education 10 days absence 180 Days of Education 19 days absence 171 Days of Education 29 days absence 161 Days of Education 38 days absence 152 Days of Education 47 days absence 143 Days of Education 100% 95% 90% 85% 80% 75% Good Best chances of success Worrying Less chance of success Makes it harder to make progress Serious Concern Not fair on your child Court Action